dvallesp/AVISM/README.md

 make COMP=2
 ```

-Both options will create the `voids.x` executable inside the root directory.
+Both options will create the `avism.x` executable inside the root directory.

+Furthermore, two more compilation options are available: `HDF5` (defaults to 0) and `PERIODIC` (defaults to 0).
+The first specifies if the [HDF5](https://www.hdfgroup.org/) library is needed (`HDF5=1` ) to read the input data.
+The second tells the code to use periodic boundary conditions (`PERIODIC=1`), if needed.

 ## Running the code

-In order to run the code, the user needs to execute `voids.x` with a suitable memory and parallelisation (OpenMP) configuration.
+In order to run the code, the user needs to execute `avism.x` with a suitable memory and parallelisation (OpenMP) configuration.
 The `run.sh` file exemplifies this, with a proper setup for most **AVISM** application cases.
 If a large grid is used (say $1024^3$ cells) or a huge number of particles is provided to the code (more than $10^9$), the user may need to modify some parameters like `stacksize` or `memoryuse`.

 ## Input data

-As of today, the code allows for three different types of input:
+As of today, the code allows for 4 different types of input:

 1. **MASCLET input:** `Option 0`